bet4a/d3wiki/Ordinal-Scales.md

 <a name="ordinal_rangeRoundBands" href="Ordinal-Scales#wiki-ordinal_rangeRoundBands">#</a> ordinal.<b>rangeRoundBands</b>(<i>interval</i>[, <i>padding</i>])

-Like [rangeBands](Ordinal-Scales#wiki-ordinal_rangeBands), except guarantees that the band width and offset is a integer value, so as to avoid antialiasing artifacts.
+Like [rangeBands](Ordinal-Scales#wiki-ordinal_rangeBands), except guarantees that the band width and offset are integer values, so as to avoid antialiasing artifacts.

 <a name="ordinal_rangeBand" href="Ordinal-Scales#wiki-ordinal_rangeBand">#</a> ordinal.<b>rangeBand</b>()